1amASK/code-library/README.md

 # What does it do?
 >Nothing.
 This repository is simply for my personal use of storing information on codes I encounter.
+The intent is that every file also provides accurate, working examples of said code(s).
 ## Personal Info
 ---
 Some Links: